Policies & action

 The federal and state government have both approved the start of what could prove to be the biggest coal mine in the world, the Adani mine in Queensland (ABC News, 2019a, 2019b).
 The Adani project was temporarily put on hold as the Federal Court upheld a challenge to the approval of the project relating to environmental impacts (EDO, 2021).
 However, it began exporting coal in late 2021.

-In 2021, transport emissions represented 18% of total emissions (excluding LULUCF) and are projected to increase 6% by 2030 (DISER, 2021e).
-Cars represented over 45% of transport emissions in 2021 and are still projected to represent 41% in 2030 (DISER, 2021e).
+In 2021, transport emissions represented 18% of total emissions (excluding LULUCF) and were projected to increase 6% by 2030 prior to the recent policy announcements (DISER, 2021d).
+Cars represented over 45% of transport emissions in 2021 and are projected to represent 41% in 2030 (DISER, 2021d).
 Transport emissions should decline, particularly with the right policies in place related to increased energy efficiency and the rise of electric vehicles, but there a few effective federal policies.

 The Strategy indicates the government will partner with the private sector to fund 50,000 charging stations in Australian homes, 400 businesses and support 1000 public access points to fast charging.

-In terms of other policies, the emissions reduction fund has failed to contract emissions abatements in the transport sector since the second auction in November 2015, (there have been 12 further auctions since) (CER, 2022).
-Yet, the government is supporting fossil fuels with up to AUD 260m in grants for the construction of diesel storage (DISER, 2022b).
+In terms of current policies, the emissions reduction fund has failed to contract emissions abatements in the transport sector since the second auction in November 2015, (there have been 12 further auctions since) (CER, 2022).
+Yet, the government is supporting fossil fuels with up to AUD 260m in grants for the construction of diesel storage (DISER, 2022).